Modern Midwifing Practices Have Changed

 Midwives believe pregnancy is a natural occurrence, not a disease.
 They want women to feel confident and less stressed about giving birth.
 They are by them every step of the way and do much to assist during delivery.

-Every professional will have their midwife practices that they’ll employ throughout the delivery.
+Every professional will have the midwife practices that they’ll employ throughout the delivery.
 Unlike at a hospital where women are put in bed, midwives often have their clients elsewhere.
 They focus on natural means of delivery.

 That could mean water birth or stand-up deliveries.
 They listen to the mother’s concerns to come up with a birthing plan.
 Most midwives believe gravity is essential giving birth.

-Midwifing and High-Risk Pregnancies
+Modern Midwifing and High-Risk Pregnancies

 Most midwives will recommend a hospital-central birthing plan to women who are considered high-risk.
 This will typically include women over thirty-eight, women carrying multiple fetuses, or women with severe health problems.